Life-Threatening Blood Loss: Are You Prepared?

 Accidents with life-threatening injuries happen all the time.
-The stories are endless - we all have one.
+The stories are endless—we all have one.
 That’s why knowing basic first aid skills can be so essential to survival, especially when you are into outdoor recreation or sports.
+Additionally, they can also be incredibly important to know in the workplace, including industrial, agricultural, and manufacturing industries, and at home when using things like power equipment, tools, and mowers.
 Are you prepared for a life-threatening injury or accident that causes blood loss?
-It's critical to know basic tourniquet application guidelines and tourniquet use in case you find yourself in a situation where that knowledge can save a life.
-Tourniquets have been proven effective devices to stop bleeding in major limb trauma and are a vital piece of any emergency kit.
+It's critical to know basic tourniquet application guidelines in case you find yourself in a situation where that knowledge can save a life, including your own.

-How to Use an Emergency Tourniquet - Understanding Tourniquet Purposes
+How to Use a Tourniquet - Understanding Tourniquet Purposes

 Hemorrhage is the second leading cause of death for patients injured in the prehospital environment.